Deck the halls: Our favorite Christmas decorations

 My favorite annual Christmas "decoration" is the Little Purple Book of Advent, featuring great inspirational reads for every day of the season.
 On the old school design side of things, this "piece of art" from Fifth Grade Jeff is awesome, a true stocking hung by the chimney with care.
 I love taking this out of storage every year and putting it up next to other Christmas faves, always reminding me of the special shine that Christmas brings for kids.

 I like approaching the holidays the same way I like to approach life: with a sense of humor.
 That said, my creepy Christmas tree is my favorite holiday decoration and new tradition.
-This is only the second year of the creepy tree, but I have already purchased, been given or made more than a dozen ornaments – from severed doll heads to smirking clowns – that are so unsettling I find them hilarious.
+This is only the fifth year of the creepy tree, but I have already purchased, been given or made more than a dozen ornaments – from severed doll heads to smirking clowns – that are so unsettling I find them hilarious.
 Merry creepy Christmas, Milwaukee!

-Pop culture editor/film critic
+Culture editor/film critic

 From a beautiful hand-painted manger scene handed down to our family to the classic Christmas tree, decked out in ornaments each special to a member of the family and topped with an angel, to our red book of the story of Christmas and more, there's no lack of time-tested holiday spirit covering the halls and walls of the Mueller household, making the season merry and bright every year.
 If there's one particular decoration that clings to a special spot in my memory, however, it's this collection of antique Santas from across history.